August 03, 2020

 Watering the soil to make sure the plants are happy is the number one challenge most new no-till growers will face.
 Without a carnal understanding of what the plants and soil require, the newer grower will spent countless hours chasing their tail.
 If you know your soil has plenty of nutrients but it just isn’t growing properly it all comes back to watering habits.

 Not only will the plant miss out on key nutrients because of this but it’s decline in overall health will literally send the signal to natures clean up crew to come and get rid of your plants.
 Now, of course it’s not all that simple, but for the most part the bugs and pests we have come to dislike actually do serve a purpose.
-The problem is that people are unknowingly causing their own pest and disease issues because of over and or under-watering.
+The problem is that people are unknowingly causing their own pest and disease issues because of over and or under-watering their soil and plants.

 Think of the plant as an intelligent being that has no control over it’s environment and only control over how it reacts.
 Our goal is to give the plants the environment that will lead to the most efficient use of water and the fastest growth.
 To get good use of water we need warmer temps and balanced humidity with good grow lights and good soil.